ubahmapk/cyberbro/README.md

 * Provides the ability to export the results to a CSV file and an Excel file.
 * Checks if the observable has been seen on the Microsoft Defender for Endpoint (MDE) platform (your tenant).
 * Uses a proxy if needed.
+* Stores the results in a SQLite database.
+* Provides a history of the analysis.

 # Getting Started